Abbotsford, Picton: Convict Barracks/Old Gaol (demolished)

-Together with the main residence these two buildings and the gaol (now demolished) were positioned around a central court with a deliberate axial relationship to the hill, the driveway and selected trees.
+Together with the main residence these two buildings and the jail (now demolished) were positioned around a central court with a deliberate axial relationship to the hill, the driveway and selected trees.

 Underground Water Storage Tank (WO110)

 A large brick tank about 3 m in diameter.

 Archaeological and other elements

 As well as the water storage tank there are other sites considered to be of archaeological interest.
 They are the site of the "Old Gaol" or Convict Barracks, a line of stones adjacent to the existing timber barns and the remains of a floor surface (LEP).
 The ruins, together with the other components of the property, provide an opportunity to interpret an early pastoral property through archaeological investigation.
 The ruins are also an evocative part of the Abbotsford group which is a landmark in the rural surrounds of Picton.